cuemacro/finmarketpy/README.md

 more generic elements to the community, many of whom have encouraged me to publish my code.

 At present the latest open source version of PyThalesians offers:
+* Backtesting of systematic trading strategies for cash markets
 * Seamless historic data downloading from Bloomberg (requires licence), Yahoo, Quandl, Dukascopy and other market data sources
 * Produces beautiful line plots with PyThalesians wrapper (via Matplotlib) and a simple wrapper for Bokeh
 * Basic seasonality analysis of markets